DeepSourceCorp/cli/README.md

 # Documentation

-For installation, configuration, usage, and other documentation, please refer to [CLI docs](https://deepsource.io/docs/cli/installation)
+For installation, configuration, usage, and other documentation, please refer to [DeepSource Docs](https://deepsource.io/docs/cli/installation).

 ## License